gigiosilva/csv-parser-nodejs/README.md

 - Accept less columns than the standard layout
 - Accept more columns than the standard layout but ignore the extras
 - Process small and huge files
-- Accept only CVS files
+- Accept only CSV files

 ## Assumptions